-Acne, in a sense is genetic.
+Acne, in a sense, is genetic.
 Yes, there are things that contribute to acne but it’s truly the type of skin you have structurally that depends on the type of acne you will have.
-Acne is caused from a common bacteria, Proprionibacterium acnes (P.acnes) that thrives on oily skin.
-It’s important to wash your face twice daily to eliminate buildup of bacteria, sebum (oil) and dead skin cells.
+Acne is caused by a common bacteria, Proprionibacterium acnes (P.acnes) that thrives on oily skin.
+It’s important to wash your face twice daily to eliminate the buildup of bacteria, sebum (oil), and dead skin cells.
 It’s best to use warm water with a soft cloth in circular motions and avoid scrubbing aggressively.

-Hair and nail issues are a dermatologic issue and can usually be treated.
-Both hair and nails are an extension of keratin, which is protein that lines the outermost part of our skin.
+Hair and nail issues are dermatologic issues and can usually be treated.
+Both hair and nails are an extension of keratin, which is a protein that lines the outermost part of our skin.
 Nail and hair conditions can be complicated and slow to resolve.